 First thing, I passed the led strip to the concrete base, leaving the end with the DC jack at the bottom of the base.
-Originally I was going to put the connector on the back of the base.
+Originally, I was going to put the connector on the back of the base.
 I do think I like this setup better, I can now position the cable from any side.
 This was all possible because I had some thick rubber bumpers on hand.
 I don't remember where I got them, but I believe it was from my local box store.
 I had these in my bins for quite some time now.
-After I attached the bumpers, I then install the led channel.
+After I attached the bumpers, I then installed the LED channel.
 This was screwed in place with three screws one at the top, middle, and bottom.
 The LED I used had adhesive, which made it easy to peel and stick.
-Lastly, I attach the cover.
+Lastly, I attached the cover.

 Step 6: Final Results

 Since I had this gaping hole at the bottom, I needed to take care of it.
-I chose to leave a bit of LED at the bottom then fill the hole with hot glue.
+I chose to leave a bit of LED at the bottom and then fill the hole with hot glue.
 I was hoping to get a nice glowing effect at the bottom.

 As I mentioned in the video, there are two options to control lamp.